 This four page guide presents some examples of alternative strategies to common assessments methods, some assessment principles that assist in the decision-making and implementation of the alternative assessment strategy and links to further information and guidance.

 This study set out over three academic years to determine whether the negatively-marked first-year biology MCQ exams were biased or not against female students.

 peerScholar is an online tool which supports peer review/assessment on individual, group or case study assignment types.
 Through a three step approach (create, assess, reflect) it enables students to provide constructive and anonymous feedback on each other's work and facilitates critical reflection on how they might improve their own work.
-For the purposes of this pilot it has been integrated within Brightspace and will be supported by the Educational Technology Services Team (IT Services).

 This six page resource examines the purposes and definitions of concept maps.
 It presents steps in designing a concept map and some established criteria for their assessment.